-VA Loan Confidence: Understanding Residual Income
+Understanding Residual Income for VA Loans

-VA Residual Income Guidelines
+VA Loan Residual Income Requirements

 This is the amount you must have left over each month after paying all your debts and other expenses, such as your mortgage payment, car payment, credit card payments, student loans, and child care expenses.
 The VA regularly reviews and updates its requirements to keep up-to-date on the latest information.

-VA Residual Income Calculation
+How to Calculate VA Residual Income

 There is no minimum residual income requirement from the VA, but most lenders want to see at least some positive residual income before approving a VA loan.